SantoriniDave.com

 The outdoor waiting area for Paros ferries to Athens.
 You can purchase tickets at the ferry port in Paros but I prefer to book ferry tickets online.

-- FerryHopper.com is the best way to buy ferry tickets for Paros to Athens ferries.
+• Ferryhopper.com is the best way to buy ferry tickets for Paros to Athens ferries.
 Also good for researching ferry timetables, costs, and schedules.
+It’s the only site I use for booking ferries in Greece.

-- Ferries will leave on-time from their first departure port in the morning (usually large ports like Piraeus, Heraklio, and Rhodes) but will be late arriving and departing from all onward ports (e.g. Paros).
-Usually getting later as the day progresses.
+• Ferries will leave on-time from their first departure port in the morning (usually large ports like Piraeus, Heraklion, and Rhodes) but will often be late arriving and departing from all onward ports (e.g. Paros).

 Paros to Athens Ferry Schedule

-The SeaJets Champion Jet 2 is the fastest ferry from Paros to Athens (Piraeus ferry port).
+The SeaJets Champion Jet 2 is one of the fastest ferries from Paros to Athens.

 Paros to Athens Ferries – Piraeus Port